 Participants may recognize the iconic, clam shell-shaped and bright yellow Shell Station, the last of its kind still standing today.
 Other stops include historic shotgun houses and the Waughtown Cemetery while notable stories about Addie C. Morris, who helped found the African American orphanage, and Henry Fries, who was instrumental in the development of Wachovia Bank & Trust Company.

-Tour audio is available through your personal cell phone.
+Tour audio is available through personal cell phones.
 For more information, visit here.

-5. Take in the perfect fall foliage backdrop at Salem Lake.
+5. Stroll the perfect fall foliage backdrop at Salem Lake.

 Conveniently tucked away and just a 10-minute jaunt from downtown Winston-Salem, Salem Lake is surrounded by lush woods — making the shaded seven-mile loop trail ideal for a comfortable autumn hike, bike, or stroll during leaf-peeping season.
 Bike rentals are available from several locally-owned businesses at various price points.